Multimodal Structure-Aware Quantum Data Processing: Results

 Furthermore, all three structure-aware models were top performers in the structured dataset, as evidenced by both average and individual scores.
 This time, \texttt{Cat} achieved the highest individual accuracy at 68.75\%, followed by \texttt{LTree} and then \texttt{CFG}.
 In terms of average accuracy, all three syntax-based models differed by only 1\%, underscoring their comparable performance and surpassing both Sequence and Bag-of-Words by effectively managing variations in word order and syntactic relationships.
 Unsurprisingly, the bag-of-words model performed well in the unstructured dataset but only achieved chance-level accuracy (50\%) in the structured dataset.

 In both datasets, the bag-of-words model had the fastest convergence rate, see Figures \ref{fig:graph1} and \ref{fig:graph2}.
 It converged much faster than all the other models in the structured data, and a bit faster in the unstructured one.
-The reason is clear since it had the simplest; the training did not have to go through learning any tensors thus less parameters and less gates were learnt.
+The reason is clear since it had the simplest learning algorithm, avoiding the need to train tensors.
+This resulted in fewer parameters and gates, leading to faster convergence but poorer performance.